Australia's Largest Specialist Personal Injury Firm

 How much is a TPD insurance payout?

-TPD payout amounts typically range between $60,000 and $500,000, with many payouts being more than $200,000.
+TPD payout amounts typically range between $60,000 and $600,000, with many payouts being more than $200,000.
 The amount you can claim is called your ‘insured benefit amount’, and it will be clearly identified on your superannuation member statement.

 But your TPD payout amount could be a lot higher if you have multiple policies.
-You may have multiple superannuation funds because if you’ve changed jobs over the years.
+You may have multiple superannuation funds if you’ve changed jobs over the years.
 So that means you may also have multiple TPD insurance policies attached to your super funds and you may be able to make multiple TPD claims.

 Here are three examples of TPD payouts we won on behalf of our clients.

-Our client Mary was diagnosed with MS in 2015, and when she came to Law Partners, she had no idea she had any TPD insurance.
-But we sorted through years of her unopened super statements, and we discovered she had five valid TPD policies.
+Outcome: We sorted through her statements and discovered she had five valid TPD policies.
 We successfully claimed against all five policies for Mary, resulting in a total TPD payout amount of over $1 million.
-Needless to say, Mary was thrilled with this result, especially since she had no idea she had any TPD insurance at all.

-This situation is more common than you might think.
+Key lesson: This situation is more common than you might think.
 Like Mary, many people simply don’t know what policies they have, and don’t know where to start looking, especially if they’re coping with an illness or injury.
 If you need help, one of our TPD claims specialists can check your super funds for you and tell you how much you can claim.
 It’s a free service.

-Four years after a serious car accident, 42-year-old labourer James suffered a broken back when he fell off a scaffold.
+Situation: Four years after a serious car accident, 42-year-old labourer James suffered a broken back when he fell off a scaffold.
 An independent medical assessment determined that James would never be able to work as a labourer again.

-James contacted Law Partners, and our solicitor advised him to send through his superannuation statements as there was a good chance he would be entitled to a lump sum TPD payout through his policy.
-James had heard of TPD cover before but was under the impression that because he had received a lump sum payout for a previous compensation claim he wasn’t eligible for a TPD claim.
-We assured James that this was not the case, and after examining his statements we discovered three separate superannuation policies with TPD cover that had been set up through different employers.
+Challenge: James contacted Law Partners, and our solicitor advised him to send through his superannuation statements.
+James had heard of TPD cover before, but was under the impression that, because he had received a lump sum payout for a previous compensation claim, he wasn’t eligible for a TPD claim.

-Sandra, 38, was involved in a serious car accident and suffered a compound fracture that eventually led to the amputation of her injured leg.
+Situation: Sandra, 38, was involved in a serious car accident and suffered a compound fracture that eventually led to the amputation of her injured leg.
 Sandra developed PTSD, which combined with her serious physical disability made it impossible for her to return to work as an admin assistant.

-She submitted her own TPD claims and despite adhering to the claims process, the insurer denied her claims on the basis that she failed to submit enough medical evidence supporting her psychological injury.
+Challenge: She submitted her own TPD claims and despite adhering to the claims process, the insurer denied her claims on the basis that she failed to submit enough medical evidence supporting her psychological injury.
 They concluded that her physical disability wouldn’t prevent her from continuing to work in the field of administration.

 Different insurance policies have different definitions to qualify for a TPD payout.
 But as a general rule, if you’ve been unable to work due to an injury or illness for an extended period (usually more than three months) with no expectation to return to work, then you may be entitled to a superannuation disability payout.